-Management of an MPA for cetaceans does not sensibly differ from managing any other type of MPA.
+Management of a MPA for cetaceans does not sensibly differ from managing any other type of MPA.
 Excellent summaries exist explaining how MPAs are managed, and the basic management principles equally apply to protected areas for cetaceans.
 The section of this report dedicated to management therefore contains only a summary of the main elements of MPA management practice, with a special reference to their relevance to cetacean conservation.
 In particular, the need is emphasized for: (a) a management body and management plan; (b) the definition of clear management objectives; (c) periodic management reviews to assess whether objectives are met; (d) management training; and (e) consensus building and maintenance.

 With one exception (the Pelagos Sanctuary), all the MPAs existing in the Mediterranean have been exclusively or primarily established to protect coastal waters only or primarily.
 As a consequence, most existing Mediterranean MPAs contain habitat of coastal cetaceans.
 Such areas, which are already protected by the existing law, may in the future become useful components of regional networks of MPAs designed to protect particular cetacean species.
 Managers of existing Mediterranean MPAs should be encouraged to conduct or promote research to determine whether the areas under their remit contain cetacean habitats.
 In the affirmative case, appropriate cetacean conservation measures should be included in the area's management plan.
-Furthermore, two-way communication should be established between single MPA management bodies and region-wide conservation organisations such as the RAC/SPA, and ACCOBAMS in particular for cetacean conservation measures, to facilitate the network growth, share experiences, and obtain assistance in matters such as capacity building, problem solving and sharing of resources.
+Furthermore, two-way communication should be established between single MPA management bodies and regionwide conservation measures, to facilitate the network growth, share experiences, and obtain assistance in matters such as capacity building, problem solving and sharing of resources.